 • Together this means that GA residents pay about the same if they take all face-to-face or partially online courses as they do if they take only fully online courses exclusively; while non-residents save money by taking fully online courses.

-• One word of caution: If a student takes a combination of face-to-face and online courses in a single term, they will pay both all mandatory campus fees and the higher eTuition rate.
+• One word of caution: If a student takes a combination of face-to-face and online courses in a single term, he/she will pay both all mandatory campus fees and the higher eTuition rate.

-• For the cost information, as well as payment deadlines, see the Student Accounts and Billing Services website
+• For cost information, as well as payment deadlines, see the Student Accounts and Billing Services website

 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid's website for more information.